-Once populated, an administrator will reference these objects in policy logic and group them using policy constructs.
+Once asset inventories are populated, an administrator will begin building policy constructs around this data to use in policy logic.
 Policy constructs, such as Asset Groups, help simplify and scale Elisity policy and will be covered in a later section.

-Users are identities that are referenceable objects in Elisity policy for granular security control and, in some cases, also used for remote Elisity Connect client authentication.
-An administrator can onboard users into Cloud Control Center by several means, including local database, Active Directory, and identity providers (i.e., Okta, Azure Identity).
+Users are identities that are reference-able objects in Elisity policy for granular security control.
+An administrator can onboard users into Cloud Control Center by leveraging the Microsoft Active Directory connector.
+See the following guide to configure the Microsoft Active Directory connector:

 Once a user has been onboarded, user attributes such as AD groups and Title can be viewed and leveraged in your policy logic by clicking the name.
 Other information such as how the user was discovered, applied policy, log on and off times, IP addresses, and much more can also be displayed.
 Lastly, detailed analytics about the user behavior, such as denied flows, policy violations, traffic flows, and login activities, are also provided.

-Applications are referenceable objects in Elisity policy and allow an administrator to specify which resources are the relative source and destinations for the policy logic.
-Three different applications exist in the Elisity platform: pre-defined DPI-based, AWS-based, and custom-defined applications.
-Elisity pre-defines thousands of applications in Cloud Control Center based on our deep packet inspection engine, which can be used to define the type of application or protocol traffic flow the rule is to match on.
-AWS deployed applications and their cloud native tag can be dynamically learned and easily leveraged within a policy as sources and destinations.
+Applications are reference-able objects in Elisity policy and allow an administrator to specify which resources are the relative source and destinations for the policy logic.
+Three different applications exist in the Elisity platform: DPI-based, AWS-based, and custom-defined applications.
+Elisity can detect thousands of applications and populate them in Cloud Control Center based on our deep packet inspection engine, which can be used to define the type of application or protocol traffic flow the rule is to match on.
+AWS deployed applications and their attributes (ie. Tag, Instance ID, AMI) can be dynamically learned and easily leveraged within a policy as sources and destinations.
 Lastly, custom applications can be manually defined by an administrator and leveraged in policy in a similar fashion to how AWS applications are.
 Custom applications can live anywhere including on-premise and in the cloud.

-If your organization hosts applications in AWS cloud, Elisity offers seamless API based automation to connect, discover and onboard those cloud hosted applications into the Elisity fabric.
+Elisity offers seamless API based automation to connect, discover and onboard cloud hosted applications into the Elisity fabric.